Leo C Mercer Jr

 - Bachelor of Science in Microbiology (Honors): Texas Tech University, Lubbock, Texas

-- Medical School: Texas Tech Univeristy School of Medicine, Lubbock, Texas
+- Medical School: Texas Tech University School of Medicine, Lubbock, Texas

-- Surgery Residency: Texas Tech University Health Sciences Center, Lubbock, Texas
+- Surgery Residency: Paul Foster School of Medicine, Texas Tech University Health Sciences Center, Lubbock, Texas

-- Trauma Surgery Fellowship: Texas Tech University Health Sciences Center, Lubbock Texas
+- Trauma Surgery Fellowship: Paul Foster School of Medicine, Texas Tech University Health Sciences Center, Lubbock, Texas

 - Surgical Critical Care